bjerkemj/trondheim-harbor/README.md

 # trondheim-harbor
 School project in "Adanvced tools for perfomance engineering".
-Mockup for Trondheim Harbor.
+Mockup of Trondheim Harbor.